Infraste03/KGE_RS/B2B_alternate_learning/models/README.md

 - normalization parameters are transferred
 - the original SASRec item embedding is not transferred

 The shared item representation therefore starts from the Knowledge Graph embedding space and is subsequently updated by both tasks during alternate learning.
+This shared representation is the central mechanism through which Knowledge Graph supervision influences sequential recommendation in KGSEQ.